nadafalou/CSC413/README.md

 ### The Data

 ##### Data Source

-Our data source is from a different model with the same task, uploaded at https://github.com/diptamath/covid_fake_news.
-The paper on the dataset itself is https://arxiv.org/ftp/arxiv/papers/2011/2011.03327.pdf.
+We used data gathered by [Patwa et. al (2021)](https://arxiv.org/ftp/arxiv/papers/2011/2011.03327.pdf) in an effort to "fight an infodemic".
+The data files are from a different machine learning model uploaded on a [GitHub repo](https://github.com/diptamath/covid_fake_news) with the same task, which uses the MIT license and specifies that we are allowed to use a copy of the software without restriction, free of charge.

 ##### Data Summary

-The dataset consists of 10,700 tweets, split into two group labels for whether the information is real or fake.
-The data contains 37,505 unique words, 5,141 of theare in both the real and fake data groups.
+The dataset consists of around 10,700 tweets labeled real or fake depending on the information contained.
+We have ensured that each of the train, validation and test sets contains a near equal number of each class (fake and real) to prevent the possibility of training, validateing and testing with biased data.

 The average length of each tweet is 27 words with large variations of length of tweets (i.e. tweets of length greater than 27).
-We have ensured that each set contains a near equal number of each class to prevent the possibility of training with biased data.
-The 10 most common words with their frequencies are (the, 6919), (of, 4610), (to, 4108), (in, 3853), (a, 3037), (and, 2710), (is, 2030), (for, 1819), (cases, 1505), and (are, 1496).
-We have 27,140 unique words in the training dataset, along with 173,342 total words, meaning there are 6 times the number of occurrences of a word compared to the number of words, ensuring variety of its usage.
+The data contains 37,505 unique words, with 5,141 of them appearing in both real and fake tweets.
+The 10 most common words (note that we will talk about punctuation as words in the next section) with their _percentage_ frequencies are ('.', 6.96), ('the', 3.49), ('of', 2.32), ('https://t', 2.2), ('to', 2.07), ('in', 1.95), ('a', 1.53), ('and', 1.37), ('is', 1.03), ('for', 0.92).
+We have 27,140 unique words in the training dataset, with a total of 173,342 words, meaning there are 6 times the number of occurrences of a word compared to the number of words, ensuring variety of usage.
 With this, we can conclude that we have enough data.

 ##### Data Transformation

-The data was transformed by opening each of the training, valiation, and testing datasets as a csvfile, and reading each row as a string.
+The data was transformed by opening each of the training, valiation, and testing datasets as a csvfiles, and reading each row as a string.
 The tweet (second column of each row) was split into a list of strings for each word, and the label (third column of the row) was converted to an integer (0 for 'real', 1 for 'fake').
 The tweet was then stored in an X list applicable for the type of data (training, validation, and testing) as well as a master list of tweets for all 3 datasets.
 The label was stored in a respective T list for the type of data.
-Then, using the master list, a sorted list of all unique words in all datasets was created, and assigned indices for each word in alphabetical order in a dictionary.
+Then, using the master list of tweets, a sorted list of all unique words in all datasets was created, and assigned indices for each word in alphabetical order in a dictionary.
 The X lists were then converted to lists of lists of indices using the dictionary, and the X and T lists were then converted to numpy arrays, to be usable by the neural network modules.

 During the splitting of sentence strings into lists of word strings, punctation was separated and counted as words.
 This was done because official statements in tweets, a.k.a. real news, are generally well-written, while it is common to find tweets with fake news to have poor punctation or exaggeration, such as multiple exclamation marks.

-Additionally, words that appeared infrequently were replaced with "<low-freq-word>" to reduce the size of the vocabulary dictionary.
-This is to help with runtime and to reduce -- and not exceed the maximum -- amount of RAM needed while training the model.
-Finally, the extremely long sentences were removed from the dataset (few ones that were practically stray points) and all sentences were padded to match the length of the new longest sentence.
-Again, this was done to reduce computation time and to make inputs have similar format.
+Thus, we felt the need to keep punctuation in the tweets as they may contribute to the prediction of whether the information is real or fake.

+According to [Patwa et. al (2021)](https://arxiv.org/ftp/arxiv/papers/2011/2011.03327.pdf), most of the dataset consisted of tweets, but some datapoints were general social media posts.
+In our model, we padded inputs to have same length, which is why we decided to remove all non-tweet datapoints (i.e. datapoints with more than 280 charachters) to improve our training runtime and efficiency.

 ##### Data Split